-(1) Based on unpaid principal balances.
+Based on unpaid principal balances.
 Excludes mortgage loans and mortgage-related securities traded but not yet settled.
 Also excludes net additions to the retained portfolio for delinquent mortgage loans and balloon reset mortgages purchased out of PC pools.
-(2) Includes 40-year and 20-year fixed-rate mortgages.
-(3) Includes ARMs with 1-, 3-, 5-, 7- and 10-year initial fixed-rate periods.
-(4) Represents loans where the borrower pays interest only for a period of time before the borrower begins making principal payments.
-(5) Represents mortgages whose terms require lump sum principal payments on contractually determined future dates unless the borrower qualifies for and elects an extension of the maturity date at an adjusted interest-rate.
-(6) Excludes FHA/Department of Veterans Affairs, or VA, loans that back Structured Transactions.
-(7) Includes \$312 million, \$6,908 million and \$14,331 million of option ARM loans purchased for Structured Transactions in 2007, 2006 and 2005, respectively.
+Includes 40-year and 20-year fixed-rate mortgages.
+Includes ARMs with 1-, 3-, 5-, 7- and 10-year initial fixed-rate periods.
+Represents loans where the borrower pays interest only for a period of time before the borrower begins making principal payments.
+Represents loans where the borrower pays interest only for a period of time before the borrower begins making principal payments.
+Represents mortgages whose terms require lump sum principal payments on contractually determined future dates unless the borrower qualifies for and elects an extension of the maturity date at an adjusted interest-rate.
+Excludes FHA/Department of Veterans Affairs, or VA, loans that back Structured Transactions.
+Includes \$312 million, \$6,908 million and \$14,331 million of option ARM loans purchased for Structured Transactions in 2007, 2006 and 2005, respectively.
+Based on total mortgage portfolio.